 Q: How do I apply for a TCP permit or certificate?

 A: Applicants for a TCP permit or certificate file a form application with the License Section.
 You may download this application packet.
 An informational packet is available to assist you in completing the application.
 These items may also be requested by contacting the License Section at (800) 877-8867 or firstname.lastname@example.org.

 Q: What is the filing fee for PSC or TCP authority?

-A: The application filing fee is $500, except for a Class A charter-party carrier certificate, which requires a filing fee of $1,500.
+A: The application filing fee for a PSC certificate is $500.
+The application filing fee for a charter-party permit or certificate is $1,000, except for a Class A charter-party certificate, which requires a filing fee of $1,500.
 The filing fee must accompany your application.

 Q: Can certificates and permits be transferred?

 A: PSC certificates may be transferred by formal application to the Commission (see "How do I apply for a PSC certificate?").
 The filing fee is $300.

 TCP certificates (Class A, B, and C) may be transferred by filing a form application with the License Section.
 The filing fee is $300.
 You may download a transfer application packet.
 An informational packet is available to assist you in completing the application.
 These items may also be requested by contacting the License Section at (800) 877-8867 or email@example.com.

 TCP permits (type P, S, and Z) are not transferable